Chemical weapons in World War I: Civilian casualties

 The belligerents avoided deliberate attacks on civilians, but the distribution of gas cloud casualties was not only limited to the front.
 Nearby towns were at risk from winds blowing the poison gases through, with only the French taking special precautions in planning gas attacks.
 Later in the war, the British provided warnings and issued civilians working near the front with gas masks, leading to improved preparedness.
 Eventually, everyone within 8 kilometers of the front was to carry a respirator at all times.
 Regardless, a significant number would be exposed, with the most serious case in Armentières where lingering mustard gas residue from heavy German bombardment in July 1917 led to 675 civilian casualties (including 86 killed).
 Hundreds of shells rained down per minute, and while civilians had shelters and gas masks, the particular dangers of mustard gas were not yet known.
 British and French records list a total of around 1325 civilian casualties, including over a hundred deaths from German gas weapons.
 This is an underestimate as smaller incidents of exposure have not been recorded, and there is no German record of civilian casualties from Allied weapons.
 In addition, around 4000 civilians working in chemical weapons production and shell filling in France, Britain and the United States were injured due to accidental exposure.
 Similar figures for Germany are not available, though it is known that there were a number of deaths.
 The British did not publicise incidents of civilians being gassed by Germans due to fears about the effect on morale at home.
+Many commanders on both sides knew that such weapons would cause major harm to civilians as wind would blow poison gases into nearby civilian towns but nonetheless continued to use them throughout the war.
+British Field Marshal Sir Douglas Haig wrote in his diary: "My officers and I were aware that such weapon would cause harm to women and children living in nearby towns, as strong winds were common on the battlefront.
+However, because the weapon was to be directed against the enemy, none of us were overly concerned at all."